What are DXF Files?

 2nd Mistake: Not making the outline of your pattern into one closed polyline creating nesting problems.

 In computer graphics, a polygonal chain is called a polyline and is often used to approximate curved paths.
 Not closing your pattern outline will create problems when nesting your pattern and processing your DXF file.

 3rd Mistake: Including objects in a drawing that are unnecessary.

-Alejandro Esparza:CO-Founder @ smartpatternmaking.com " / Professional Pattern Maker/ Technical Designer/Consultant and acknowledged in the garment industry as authority in pattern making and pattern design process.
+Alejandro Esparza is the Co-Founder of smartpatternmaking.com.
+He is a Fashion Designer/ Professional Pattern Maker/ Technical Designer/ Startup Advisor and acknowledged in the garment industry as authority in pattern making and pattern design process.
 He has the ability to work with small entrepreneurial companies’ private label customers and large organizations.
-Alejandro is a graduate of Los Angeles Trade Technical College Fashion Design Program.
-He has over 25 years of apparel garment industry experience and is part of Expert Ezine Articles Authors community since December 25, 2008 and has published multiple articles about the garment industry .Copyright © 2017 by Alejandro Esparza.
-All Rights Reserved.
-No part of this article may be copy or used without written Permission from Alejandro Esparza the Author.
+He has over 25 years of apparel garment industry experience and he is a sought after adviser for many top fashion brands of today.

 Ready to start Converting your CAD DXF files?